Bureau of Education

-The Bureau of Programs provides opportunities to incarcerated individuals, helping them better themselves, equipping them with competencies conducive to successful social reintegration and transition.
-These opportunities include, academic education, career & technical education, chaplaincy and volunteers services, library services, cognitive behavioral programming and other betterment programs.
-The Bureau of Programs also coordinates teacher certification activities for the Department’s correctional educators.
+The Bureau of Education provides meaningful opportunities to incarcerated individuals, helping them better themselves and equipping them with competencies conducive to successful social reintegration.
+Offerings include, academic education, career and technical education (CTE), library services, transition programs, and services specific to special needs and youthful offender populations.
+The Bureau of Education also coordinates teacher certification for the Department’s correctional educators.

 Career & Technical Education